KSP-KOS/KOS/doc/source/structures/vessels/scienceexperiment.rst

     SET M TO P:GETMODULE("ModuleScienceExperiment").
     M:DOEVENT("observe mystery goo").

-Hovewer, this results in a dialog being shown to the user.
+However, this results in a dialog being shown to the user.
 Only from that dialog it is possible to reset the experiment or transmit the experiment results back to Kerbin.
 :struct:`ScienceExperimentModule` structure introduces a few suffixes that allow the player to perform all science-related tasks without any manual intervention::